StarlightSearch/EmbedAnything/README.md

 ## Key Features

 - **Flexible:** Build custom embedding pipelines tailored to your needs.
+- **MultiModality** Works with text and image, will soon expand to audio
 - **Efficient:** Optimized for speed and performance, with core functionality written in Rust.
 - **Scalable:** Store embeddings in a vector database for easy retrieval and scalability.
 - **Python Interface:** Packaged as a Python library for seamless integration into your existing projects.